alleyhector/portfolio/content/projects/Whitman.md

 showInProjects: true
 ---

-Redesigned teh home and news pages to better visually organize the massive amount of content on this site dedicated to Director of Surgical Services solutions.
+Redesigned the home and news pages to better visually organize the massive amount of content on this site dedicated to Director of Surgical Services solutions.